Professional Clinical Training

 The development of a student’s professional knowledge, skills and attitudes is a process that starts during the doctoral program and continues through the individual’s professional career.
 At the pre-doctoral stage, students’ professional development occurs within the context of both formal coursework and professional clinical training experiences supervised by faculty and professionals in the field.

-In their third and fourth years of the program, students complete at least 800 hours of practicum training each year in a variety of community settings such as:
+In their second, third, and fourth years of the program, students complete at least 800 hours of practicum training each year in a variety of community settings such as:

 - medical centers